Crusader period (1099-1260)

 The extant historical sources from the Crusader period do not provide us with exhaustive information about Emmaus.
-Medieval chroniclers of the First Crusade place Emmaus near the Ayalon Valley, a location which is also mentioned by Eastern Christian pilgrims and Muslim travelers.
-Christian pilgrims from the Western Europe, however, locate Emmaus closer to Jerusalem, near actual Abu Ghosh or Motsa.
+Medieval chroniclers of the First Crusade place Emmaus near the Ayalon Valley, a location which is also mentioned by Eastern Christian pilgrims and Muslim travellers.
+Christian pilgrims from the Western Europe, however, locate Emmaus closer to Jerusalem, near actual Abu Ghosh or Motza.

-As early as the mid-11th century, Jean Mauropous, Metropolitan Bishop of Euchaita, is the first to testify to the existence of various opinions concerning the location of Emmaus: As to the words the village, which was from Jerusalem about sixty stadia, some extend far this distance, while others only reduce it to thirty stadia, arguing that this is the exact distance between Emmaus and Jerusalem...
-(Letter 117, written in 1050, see: Vincent, Abel, Emmaus, sa Basilique, son histoire, Paris, 1932, p.
-419).
-Nevertheless, the actual appearance of a second Emmaus at Abu Ghosh does not occur, according to historians, before the mid-12th century (See below.
-See also FAQs about Emmaus, question 7).
+As early as the mid-11th century, John Mauropous, Metropolitan Bishop of Euchaita, is the first to testify to the existence of various opinions concerning the location of Emmaus (see: The Early Arab period).
+Nevertheless, the actual appearance of a second Emmaus at Abu Ghosh does not occur, according to historians, before the mid-12th century, see below.
+(See also: FAQs about Emmaus, question 7).

-The itinerary of the First Crusade thus passed through Emmaus-Nicopolis.
-In the beginning of June 1099, the Crusaders left the city of Ramla and reached Emmaus, where they made a stop before pursuing their way to Jerusalem.
+The route of the First Crusade passed through the region of Emmaus (Latrun) on its way to Jerusalem.
+In the beginning of June 1099, the Crusaders left the town of Ramla and reached Emmaus, where they rested before continuing to the Holy City.

 The French canon Fulcher of Chartres is the first chronicler to mention the Crusaders’ halt at Emmaus.
-Fulcher did not participate himself in the army’s march towards Jerusalem, but he settled in the Holy city 11 years after the events described and his History of Jerusalem, especially the first part of it, written between 1100 and 1106, is one of the most important sources of information about the First Crusade, being based upon contemporary letters and documents.
+Fulcher himself did not participate in the army’s march towards Jerusalem, but he settled in the Holy city several years later.
+The first part of his History of Jerusalem (written in 1100-1106), based upon contemporary letters and documents, remains one of the most important sources of information for the First Crusade.

 Fulcher tells us that the Crusaders reached Emmaus on the same day as they left Ramla.
-The army, as we have seen, was not able to cover 35 km in one day so as to reach the area of Abu Ghosh.
-Fulcher’s mentioning of Modi’in equally points to Emmaus of Ayalon valley (it should be noticed, however, that during the Crusader period, some pilgrims used to place Modi’in near the present-day Abu Ghosh (See below, Identification of Abu Ghosh as Emmaus).
+The army, as we have seen, was not able to cover 35 km (22 miles) in one day so as to reach the area of Abu Ghosh.
+Fulcher’s mentioning of Modi’in equally points to Emmaus of Ayalon valley (though, during the Crusader period, some pilgrims used to place Modi’in near the present-day Abu Ghosh.
+(See below, Identification of Abu Ghosh as Emmaus).